dnulnets/oidcgk/README.md

 |oidcgk.cookie.key|The key used when encrypting and decrypting the cookies|None|

 #### Redis configuration
 The configuration of the redis client.
 Only useful if the storage **redis** is selected.
+See the quarkus documentation on all of the configuration properties of the redis client.
 |Property|Description|Default |
 |---|---|---|
 |quarkus.redis.oidcgk.hosts|The URL to the redis server.
 It must be of the format **redis://my-redis:6379**|None|

 #### Infinispan configuration
 The configuration of the infinispan client.
 Only useful if the storage **infinispan** is selected.
+See the quarkus documentation on all of the configuration properties of the infinispan client.
 |Property|Description|Default |
 |---|---|---|
 |quarkus.infinispan-client.uri|The URL to the infinispan cluster. it must be of the format **hotrod://admin:password@infinispan:11222**.|None|